 It's the same phenomenon.

-Yes, at the New Literacies Research Lab, we see the Internet as this generation's defining technology for information, communication, and learning, but he adds classroom instruction in online reading and other new literacies is woefully lacking.
+Yes, at the New Literacies Research Lab, we see the Internet as this generation's defining technology for information, communication, and learning.

 So apparently now, just learning to read is not enough.

-And enough students, as we know are graduating from high school, unable to read their diplomas.
+And enough students, as we know, are graduating from high school, unable to read their diplomas.

-I haven't read this whole story, it prints out to about three pages, so I don't know what's different about reading on the internet.
+It prints out to about three pages, so I don't know what's different about reading on the internet.

-Maybe they're talking here about uh critical reading.
+Maybe they're talking here about critical reading.

 The scary part is that they get hold of a total hoax and they believe it.